MujiDipto/pokemon-classifier/README.md

 ### Usage

-The app contains two main functionalities.
+The app contains two main functionalities:

 #### Identify the name of a Pokemon given its image.